bprovanbessell/research-code/data-prep-and-analysis/dataset-creation-instructions.md

 ## Instructions for how to create a text annotated image dataset and run AttnGAN on it
 - Make descriptions for each image with manual_annotation.py
+- Or, to create descriptions from labels, use annotation_to_description.py (you can first label images with manual_annotation.py)
 - Create the text files for each image with text_files_from_annotation.py
 - Make the dataset pickle files
 - Make the yml files for pretraining DAMSM and for training the GAN